Studying Medicine in the Netherlands in English

 The route to qualification as a doctor in general practice in the Netherlands consists of three main phases:

 In summary, studying medicine in the Netherlands is possible but can only be done partly in English.
 You would need to commit to not just learning Dutch but studying in Dutch.
+It only really makes sense to consider studying medicine in the Netherlands if you plan on working there upon graduation.

 How much does it cost to study medicine in the Netherlands?

-A further complication for British nationals is that tuition fees for non-EU nationals are significantly higher for medicine at around €32,000 per year instead of €2,209 (2022/23) for EU nationals.
+A further complication for British nationals is that tuition fees for non-EU nationals are significantly higher for medicine at around €32,000 per year instead of €2,601 (2025/26) for EU nationals.
 This is close to the price international students pay to study medicine in the UK.
 British nationals who were not already resident in the Netherlands before Brexit will have to pay these higher fees.

 How to apply to Dutch medical schools?